What is Economic risk?

 How investors can manage Economic risk

-- As a recession approaches, invest in so-called “defensive” stocks such as makers of necessities like tooth paste and laundry detergent or utility companies which supply our homes with electricity and natural gas.
+- If you are confident a recession is approaching, invest in so-called “defensive” stocks such as makers of necessities like tooth paste and laundry detergent or utility companies which supply our homes with electricity and natural gas.

-- Put protective “sell stops” orders in place so that your stocks will automatically sell if they drop to a level representing the maximum loss you are willing to suffer.
+- Put protective “sell stops” orders in place so that your stocks will automatically sell if they drop to a level representing the maximum decline you are willing to suffer.

 A final word